What is Skyrizi?

 It is not known if Skyrizi is safe and effective in children under 18 years of age.

 Skyrizi affects your immune system.
 You may get infections more easily.
-Call your doctor if you have symptoms such as fever, chills, cough, trouble breathing, diarrhea, burning when you urinate, weight loss, or skin sores on your body (different from psoriasis).
+Call your doctor right away if you have signs of infection such as: fever, chills, sweats, muscle aches, skin sores, stomach pain, diarrhea, burning when you urinate, weight loss, cough, shortness of breath, or a cough with red or pink mucus.

 Before taking this medicine

-Make sure you are current on all vaccines before you begin treatment with Skyrizi.
+Make sure you are current on all vaccines before you start using Skyrizi.

 Tell your doctor if you are pregnant or breastfeeding.